United Kingdom, France, Italy & Malta.

 Their ticket will cost 50% of the usual price for a second class ticket, based on the number of kilometers' travelled.

-Italy; Dogs, cats and other small pets travel free of charge on our trains in a pet carrier with a maximum size of 70 x 30 x 50 cm.
+Italy; Dogs, cats and other small pets travel free of charge on trains in a pet carrier with a maximum size of 70 x 30 x 50 cm.

 Larger dogs are permitted to accompany you on your journey provided the animal is kept on a leash and wearing a muzzle.